 - 1/4 cup potato flakes

 What to Do

 - In a large saucepan, brown the onion in the butter.
 Add the potatoes, carrot, water, salt, pepper and dillweed.

 - Cook on low until potatoes are creamy, about 45 minutes.
 Stir in the milk and parsley and continue cooking until mixture is heated through.
 Stir in the potato flakes.

+- Need a little something extra for this dish?
 If you'd like, add frozen peas or broccoli at the milk stage.